mmmeyers/meowbox/NOTES.md

 *** DOING TODAY 9/1:

 To meet the nested form and custom attribute writer you should be able to add up to three items to the box as part of creating the box, and if their title matches exactly an existing item, it should not create a new item, it should just join the box to an existing item.
 The size of the item should be stored in a join table joining the boxes and the items so one box may have the 3 oz kitty bright hair gel and another might have the 6oz.
-(DONE)
+(DONE - see email with Mendel)

 To meet the nested resource requirements /boxes/1/items should show all of the items in box #1 to anyone who wants to see it (DONE)